-Marine Components - Marine Components net sales increased 14% in the first quarter of 2014 as compared to the first quarter of 2013.
-The increase in sales is primarily due to gains in market share for products sold to the performance boat and ski/wakeboard marine markets.
-Gross margin and loss from operations percentage improved in the first quarter of 2014 compared to the first quarter of 2013 primarily due to increased leverage of fixed costs as a result of higher volumes.
+Marine Components - Marine Components net sales increased 18% and 16% in the second quarter and first six months of 2014, respectively, as compared to the same periods last year.
+The increase in sales is primarily due to gains in market share for products sold to the ski/wakeboard and other non-high performance marine markets.
+Gross margin and income from operations percentage improved in the second quarter and the first six months of 2014 compared to the same periods in 2013 primarily due to increased leverage of fixed costs as a result of higher volumes.

-Outlook - While the robust demand for our products experienced in the first quarter does not reflect our expectation for full year sales trends due to the impact of one-time projects and seasonal influences for some of our larger customers, we believe that the overall demand signals are currently positive in various markets we serve.
+Outlook - While the robust demand for our products experienced in the first half of 2014 does not reflect our expectation for full year sales trends due to seasonal influences and the impact of one-time projects for some of our larger customers, overall demand trends are positive in many of the markets we serve.
 In addition, we continue to experience the benefits of diversification in our product offerings and ongoing innovation to serve new markets, most recently with our line of electronic locks for multiple high security applications.
-And while we cannot attribute current sales levels to perceptible growth in the overall North American economy, we do believe that the markets we serve are benefitting from improved stability in general economic conditions.
+And while we do not attribute current sales levels to improvement in the overall North American economy, we do believe that the markets we serve are benefitting from recent stability in general economic conditions.
 As in prior periods, we will continue to monitor sales order rates and respond to fluctuations in customer demand through continuous evaluation of staffing levels and consistent execution of our lean manufacturing and cost improvement initiatives.